JCotton1123/win-log-mgmt/README.md

 ### Syslog server

-Setup a unix box with newsyslog and merge the default newsyslog.conf with the one supplied in this repo.
+Setup a unix box with syslog-ng and merge the default syslog-ng.conf with the one supplied in this repo.
 This configuration contains directives for logging to a flat file (in a delimited format) and/or logging to MySQL.
 The later is cool if you want to build a web app to process the logs.

 #### Logging to a flat file

-The newsyslog.conf contains a log directive that by default sends the logs to /var/log/remote/snare.log in a pipe delimited format.
+The syslog-ng.conf contains a log directive that by default sends the logs to /var/log/remote/snare.log in a pipe delimited format.
 This is great if you want to process the logs using unix tools (grep, cut, awk, etc).
 This file will grow and needs to be rotated.
 A logrotate conf is supplied in this repo.